The Best Bush Walks in Sydney for Adventurous Families

 Location: start the walk at Tambourine Bay Road, Riverview

-Safety First: Preparing for a Sydney Bush Walk
+Safety First: Preparing for Bush Walking in Sydney

 Depending on the walk you choose, you'll need to do your due diligence, especially if you're taking young kids with you!
-Consider the time of day you're going at in order to avoid the harsh midday sun, and be prepared with plenty of snacks and water, sunhats, sunscreen, insect repellant and appropriate footwear—making sure they're wearing runners even if your toddler insists that their Frozen slippers are the perfect bushwalking attire (been there, done that.)
+Consider the time of day you're going in order to avoid the harsh midday sun.
+Be prepared with plenty of snacks, water, hats, sunscreen, insect repellant, and appropriate footwear.
+Make sure they kids are wearing runners even if your toddler insists that their Frozen slippers are the perfect bush-walking attire (been there, done that!).

-Bushwalks are a great way to engage your little people in nature and get them out of the house and away from screens.
-Our biggest tip for making your Sydney bushwalk a family adventure is to not overcommit.
+Our biggest tip when bush-walking in Sydney with kids is not to overcommit.
 A surefire way to turn your kids off the activity of bushwalking is to sign you all up for a bushwalk that is way too ambitious, then have to endure a whole lot of complaining and an aversion to future bushwalks.
 Start small, make it playful, and your little adventurers will thank you!

 More Outdoor Fun